 (ii) Increasing investment expenditures I exert a positive influence on employment, a slowdown of growth does the opposite.

-The complete employment equation contains in addition profit distribution, public deficit spending, and the trade balance.
+The complete Employment Law contains in addition profit distribution, public deficit spending, and the trade balance.

 The objective-systemic Employment Law contains nothing but measurable variables and is therefore readily testable.
 There is no need for further discussion.
 As always in science, a test decides the matter.

 Right policy depends on true theory: “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
 (Stigum, 1991)

 Economists do NOT have the true theory.
 In their scientific incompetence, both orthodox and heterodox economists are ultimately responsible for the enormous social devastations of mass unemployment.
 Economists are not only fake scientists but a serious hazard to their fellow citizens.